lfkeitel/asml-sim/README.md

 - `-out`: Path to the output file.
 If this is the text "stdout", output will be printed to standard output instead of a file.
 - `-state`: Print the machine state before every instruction execution.
 - `-printmem`: Print the initial memory state after loading the code.
 Not instructions are executed.
-- `-legacy`: Print the source code formatted for the original Java implementation.
 - `-compile`: Compile a source file and output it to a binary file.
 The binary still needs the runtime to execute.
 It can be used with the "-in" flag.
 The loader will automatically load the binary if it has the ASML header.